Double lung transplant saves US man with terminal cancer

 Surgeons are generally reluctant to proceed with such transplants because if there are even a few cancerous cells remaining, there is a strong chance they will regrow in a patient taking immune-suppressing medications to prevent organ rejection.

-The few such procedures in the past have not been successful, but since then, advances have allowed doctors to better understand cancer's spread.
+The few such procedures in the past have not been successful, but since then, advances have allowed doctors to better understand cancer's spread and when an intervention might work.

-In early 2020, Khoury was working as a cement finisher for the city of Chicago, when he began to experience back pain, sneezing, chills, cough and mucus.
+Khoury, who was working as a cement finisher for the city of Chicago, began to experience back pain, sneezing, chills, cough and mucus in early 2020.
 At first he assumed it was Covid, but called his doctor when he coughed up blood.

 "They discovered stage 1 lung cancer, but due to the Covid-19 surge, I couldn't begin treatment right away," he said in a statement.

-By July 2020, his cancer progressed to stage 2, and, despite several rounds of chemotherapy, kept growing to stage 3 and stage 4.
+By July 2020, his cancer -- invasive mucinous adenocarcinoma -- progressed to stage 2, and, despite several rounds of chemotherapy, kept growing to stage 3 and stage 4.

-He was told there was no chance of survival, but his sister told him about the pioneering lung transplants at Northwestern.
+He was told there was no chance of survival, but his sister, who had heard about the pioneering lung transplants at Northwestern, urged him to get another opinion.

 'Can't stop smiling'

-In 2020, Bharat led a team that performed the first double lung transplant on a woman in her twenties whose lungs had been decimated by Covid.
+In 2020, Bharat had performed the first US double lung transplant on a woman in her twenties whose lungs had been decimated by Covid.

 Khoury came under the care of oncologist Young Chae at Northwestern who wanted first to try other cancer-fighting treatments -- but his health kept declining, leaving him in an intensive care unit with pneumonia and sepsis.